tarwn/lessthandot-hugo/blogs/content/posts/2011-07-03-what-i-have-read-so.md

 6) [The big short][7] by Michael Lewis

-The best book I read so far this year&#8230;.deals with the financial crisis of 2007/2008 but written in a very witty way&#8230;very much like Liar&#8217;s Poker..his first book&#8230;highly recommended
+The best book I read so far this year….deals with the financial crisis of 2007/2008 but written in a very witty way…very much like Liar's Poker..his first book…highly recommended

 7) [Full Dark, No Stars][8] by Stephen King